ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 attackers can prevent successful discovery by dropping SVCB packets.
 When using IP-based discovery ({{bootstrapping}}), it is not possible to distinguish between resolvers that do not have a Designated Resolver and such an active attack.
-Clients that wish to defend against these attacks MUST use name-based discovery ({{encrypted}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is an Encrypted Resolver available.
+Clients that wish to defend against these attacks must use name-based discovery ({{encrypted}}) with local DNSSEC validation, or otherwise have an authenticated indication that there is an Encrypted Resolver available.